-When you arrive for treatment, you can go directly to your allocated room.
-If you are unsure where it is, please ask at the reception desk in the Radiotherapy Department, or any member of staff.
-Place your appointment card in the box outside the room so that the radiographers know that you have arrived.
+When you arrive for your treatment you should go directly to your allocated treatment room.
+If you cannot remember where this is, please ask at the reception desk in the Radiotherapy Department, or a member of staff.
+Place your appointment card in the box outside your treatment room so that the radiographers know that you have arrived.
 Please ensure that you arrive 30 minutes before your appointment to give yourself enough time to fill your bladder.